Careium/code-challenge-careium/README.md

 # Requirements

 - [ ] We want to pull data from the [ Sveriges Radion Trafik API](https://sverigesradio.se/api/documentation/v2/metoder/trafik.html)
-- [ ] A client can register as a listener to updates using email or SMS (phone mumber) as identifier
 - [ ] A client must provide a geolocation for traffic notifications
 - [ ] A client can update the geolocation for traffic notifications
-- [ ] A client notification contains at a minimum
+- [ ] A client shows a relevant traffic incident that contains at a minimum
   - [ ] Priority
   - [ ] Title
   - [ ] Location
   - [ ] Description
   - [ ] Category

+# Bonus if you include
+- [ ] A client can register and receive update alerts using email or SMS (phone mumber) as identifier
 - [ ] A registred client will automatically unregister after 24 hours (to be polite)
 - [ ] A registred client can unsubscribe from the service